MainulDip/LinuxEveryday/LinuxServer-001.md

 3 steep process : extract, compile and install
     1 - `tar -zxvf filename.tar.gz` to unzip tar.gp file
     2 - cd into the un-zipped directory and compile.
 Usually there is some `Makefile` file, run that by `make` command.
 If there is some `config` file run that first.
 After compiling, run the compiles executable by just the `./compiled-filename`.
 But it will not install the program
     3 - to actually install move that to `/usr/local/bin` directory, ie, `sudo mv compiled-executable-file /usr/local/bin`.
-Or if there are some installer file after the compilation, use `make install`.
+Or if there are some installer file after the compilation, use `make install`

 * packages installed from tarball/tar.gz source code will not auto update.
 Only manual update is the way